gnicol/GitSwarm/perforce_swarm/doc-ee/raketasks/backup_restore.md

 where `$TIMESTAMP` is the Unix time in seconds when the backup archive is created.
 This timestamp can be used to restore a specific backup.

-You can only restore a backup to exactly the same version of GitSwarm (or the corresponding version of GitLab; see [below](#restore-a-previously-created-backup) for details) that it was created on, for example 2015.4.
+You can only restore a backup to exactly the same version of GitSwarm EE (or the corresponding version of GitLab EE; see [below](#restore-a-previously-created-backup) for details) that it was created on, for example 2015.4.
 The best way to migrate your repositories from one server to another is through backup/restore.

 **Note:**
-You need to keep a separate copy of the `/etc/gitswarm` directory, as this contains the operational configuration for GitSwarm, and encryption keys for the database (for users who have two-factor authentication enabled).
+You need to keep a separate copy of the `/etc/gitswarm` directory, as this contains the operational configuration for GitSwarm EE, and encryption keys for the database (for users who have two-factor authentication enabled).
 See the [steps for configuration backup](#storing-configuration-files).